Dionne Bromfield: 1996–2009: Early life and musical beginnings

 Bromfield was born on 1 February 1996 in Tower Hamlets, East London to an English mother and a Jamaican father.
-She has two brothers, Bromfield grew up in Chislehurst, South London, and attended Gatehouse School in Victoria Park, London and later Beaverwood School for Girls in Chislehurst until 2009.
+She has two brothers.
+Bromfield grew up in Chislehurst, South London, and attended Gatehouse School in Victoria Park, London and later Beaverwood School for Girls in Chislehurst until 2009.
 Bromfield first appeared on YouTube singing a cover of Alicia Keys song "If I Ain't Got You" with (her godmother) Amy Winehouse.

 Bromfield attended the Sylvia Young Theatre School in Westminster.

 In September 2009, Bromfield was the first artist to be signed to Winehouse's record label, Lioness Records.
 On 25 September 2009, Bromfield performed alongside Winehouse at the Prince's Trust End of the Summer Ball and, on 10 October, Bromfield performed a cover of The Shirelles' 1960s hit "Mama Said", while Winehouse appeared as a backing singer on the British television show Strictly Come Dancing.

 2009–2011: Introducing Dionne Bromfield and Good for the Soul

 Her debut album, Introducing Dionne Bromfield, was released on 12 October 2009, and the first single, "Mama Said", was released on 3 November 2009.
 On 10 December 2010, Bromfield performed at the Young Voices concerts at the Manchester M.E.N.
-Arena, on 12 January 2011 in London at the O2 Arena and the Motorpoint Arena in Sheffield.
+Arena, on 12 January 2011 in London at the O2 Arena and at the Motorpoint Arena in Sheffield.
 The album also features the song "Foolish Little Girl", as well as the second single, "Ain't No Mountain High Enough", which was released as a digital download featuring the b-side "I Saw Mummy Kissing Santa Claus".
 This album consisted of cover songs and contained no original material.

-On 28 January 2011, it was announced that Bromfield has recorded a new single called "Yeah Right", co-written with Eg White, which features Diggy Simmons.
+On 28 January 2011, it was announced that Bromfield had recorded a new single called "Yeah Right", co-written with Eg White, which features Diggy Simmons.
 The single, which was released as a digital download on 4 March and peaked at number 36 in the UK Singles Chart, is the lead single from her second album Good for the Soul, which was released on 4 July 2011.
 The album is composed completely of original material, written by Bromfield and many songwriters.
 A second single featuring Lil Twist, "Foolin'", was released on 17 June.
 This album has been promoted by Bromfield appearing on television shows such as Blue Peter and Fern.

-Dionne is the new face of Gio-Goi jeans since 2011.
+Dionne has been the new face of Gio-Goi jeans since 2011.

 Bromfield has uploaded two episodes of a web show with Will Manning called Down With Dionne on YouTube.
 Episode 1 – The first episode was uploaded to YouTube on 6 April 2011.
 In this episode, Will helps Bromfield hunt down her fashion favourites, and she performs an impromptu performance of her hit single "Yeah Right" on Oxford Street.
 Episode 2 – The second episode was uploaded to YouTube on 15 April 2011.
 In this episode, Bromfield is challenged to hunt the pockets of witting Londoners, she meets Jessie J, and Will does an Irish Jig.